sxr9810/Personal_Projects_2026/Causal_Inference/README.md

 ## 8. Limitations & Honest Caveats

 - This is simulated data with known ground truth, chosen so the pipeline's estimates can be validated against `ground_truth_params.json`.
-On real data, you would never get this clean a confirmation ‚Äî treat this repo as a **methodology demonstration**, not a claim that real feed-ranking experiments are this tidy.
+On real data, you would never get this clean a confirmation - treat this repo as a **methodology demonstration**, not a claim that real feed-ranking experiments are this tidy.
 - 200 clusters is a modest number of randomization units for cluster-robust inference; in practice, teams often also run a cluster-level permutation test or wild cluster bootstrap alongside the asymptotic cluster-robust SE when the number of clusters is this small, since the asymptotics are approximate.
 - The T-learner CATE estimates are a quick, interpretable heterogeneity check, not a substitute for a purpose-built causal-forest / doubly-robust estimator (e.g., `econml`, `causalml`) in a production setting.
 - The business-impact numbers use a single illustrative DAU figure and a linear extrapolation from the experiment sample to the full user base; a real launch memo would also model ramp schedule, seasonality, and confidence intervals around the DAU-scaled projection, not just the point estimate.